aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     }
     ```

-#### HTTP API
+#### API Gateway HTTP API

-When using API Gateway HTTP API to front your Lambda functions, you can instruct `APIGatewayHttpResolver`:
+When using Amazon API Gateway HTTP API to front your Lambda functions, you can use `APIGatewayHttpResolver`.

+Here's an example on how we can handle the `/hello` path.

 ```python hl_lines="3 7" title="Using HTTP API resolver"
 from aws_lambda_powertools import Logger, Tracer